kushaldas/lym/docs/networking.md

 +----[SHA256]-----+
 ```

-As you can see in the command output, the key has been saved in the *~/.ssh* directory.
-You can also find out that these files are only
-readable by the owner.
+As you can see in the output, the key has been saved in the *~/.ssh* directory.
+You can also find out that these files are only readable by the owner.

 ```
 $ ls -l .ssh